louisbloom/telnet-gui/libtelnet-lisp/README.md

 ## Pattern Matching

-The `split` and `string-match` functions support enhanced wildcard patterns:
+The `split` and `string-match?` functions support enhanced wildcard patterns:

 - `*` - Matches zero or more characters
 - `?` - Matches exactly one character